AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 If the `name` attribute is specified, the plugin will render a CRM form, and expose a `form` object to the inner template.
 This object has the following structure:

 - `id` -- unique one-time form ID
+- `key` -- an automatically generated identifier used to distinguish submissions from different forms on one page.
+May be overridden with the `key` attribute
 - `name` -- form name
 - `tabs` -- [FormXML](https://msdn.microsoft.com/en-us/library/gg327975.aspx) representation of the form.
 Each CRM form is comprised of a number of tabs
   - `expanded` -- *(boolean)* whether the tab is not collapsed by default